12th Conference on Interactions of the Sea and Atmosphere (Expanded View)

 Joint Poster Session 4 Air-Sea and QuikSCAT Applications (Joint Poster Session between 12 Conference on Satellite Meteorology and 12th Conference on Interactions of the Sea and Atmosphere)

-Chairperson: Frank M. Monaldo, Johns Hopkins University APL, Laurel, MD
+Organizer: Frank M. Monaldo, Johns Hopkins University APL, Laurel, MD

 JP4.1Use of Quik Scat imagery in the diagnosis and detection of Gulf of Tehuantepec wind events 1999–2002 extended abstract

-Hugh D. Cobb, III, NOAA/NWS/NCEP/TPC, Miami, FL; and D. P. Brown and R. Molleda
+Hugh D. Cobb III, NOAA/NWS/NCEP/TPC, Miami, FL; and D. P. Brown and R. Molleda

 JP4.2QuikSCAT Satellite Comparisons with Near-Shore Buoy Wind Data off the US West Coast